ASK KNOX

 import time

-def wait_for_completion(session_id: str, poll_interval: int = 30) -> dict:
+def wait_for_turn_end(session_id: str, poll_interval: int = 30, timeout: int = None) -> dict:

 while True:

-session = client.beta.agents.sessions.retrieve(session_id)
+session = client.beta.sessions.retrieve(session_id)

-if session.status == "COMPLETED":
+if session.status == "idle":

-elif session.status == "CANCELLED":
+elif session.status == "terminated":

-return {"status": "cancelled"}
+return {"status": "terminated"}

 print(f"Session {session_id}: {session.status} — waiting {poll_interval}s")